AviatrixSystems/Docs/HowTos/controller_migration.rst

 Workflow

 1. Old controller perform "Settings->Maintenance->Backup&Restore->Backup->Backup Now"
+2. Launch the new controller(for 5.3 to 5.4 controller migration, , when prompted to upgrade to "latest", replace latest with 5.3)
-2. New controller perform "Settings->Maintenance->Backup&Restore->Restore->Restore(with latest backed up file)
+   New controller perform "Settings->Maintenance->Backup&Restore->Restore->Restore(with latest backed up file)
+3. Skip this step if you are NOT migrating from 5.3 to 5.4, but for 5.3 to 5.4 controller migration, upgrade new controller to 5.4
-3. If you want to keep the old controller public ip, detach it from the old controller and reattch to new controller.
+4. If you want to keep the old controller public ip, detach it from the old controller and reattch to new controller.
 Otherwise perform "Troubleshoot->Diagnostics->Network->Controller IP Migration->Migrate"

 Controller Migration in GCP
 ##################################